Skip to content

 Attention is advisory UX, not a boundary: any peer can wake a dnd/focus agent by naming it, and muted means “I opted out of receiving”, not “the channel is blocked”; the broker still authorizes and delivers.
 Focus’s real effect is shrinking the untrusted-ambient injection surface (only subject-authenticated dm/anycast auto-inject).
 It resets to open on SessionStart, so a restarted agent never stays silently deaf.
 Your attention is mirrored into presence so peers can see it.

-The connector wires a small subset of Claude Code hooks to presence states; presence is coarse, and “what it is doing” rides on activity updates:
+The connector wires a small subset of Claude Code hooks to presence states; presence is coarse, and “what it is doing” rides on activity updates.
+Presence is advisory: a presence publish that fails (the endpoint mid-reconnect, say) is swallowed and never prevents the same hook from delivering messages or flushing held ones.

 Hook → state

-SessionStart idle (join; drains the inbox; captures the live model into meta.model when no pin)
+SessionStart idle (join; surfaces the inbox; captures the live model into meta.model when no pin)

 PreToolUse no change; records what is about to run, so a permission wait can name it